pioneer-softdev/blue-onion-assessment/README.md

 Please provide a link to a repository (GitHub, GitLab, etc.) containing your code.
 If you have any questions or need clarification on the requirements, please don't hesitate to reach out.

+We recognize that this assignment is both comprehensive and time intensive, and deeply appreciate the time you dedicate to it.
+While we encourage you to showcase your best work, if there are areas you choose not to prioritize, we’d greatly value insight into your decision-making process.

 Good luck!